milinddholakia/SolidityTestBase/README.md

 `npm run test` this will compile and run your tests.

 ## Steps to deploy contract
 - You can test deployment on testnets like `rinkeby` or `kovan`.
-For deployment on mainnet use `homestead`, the process would be same as testnet, but deployment time might vary on different networks due to crowdedness.
+For deployment on mainnet use `homestead`, the process would be same as testnet, the deployment time might vary on different networks.

 - To deploy all compiled contracts, do `node deploy.js deployall rinkeby 0xa6779f54dc1e9959b81f448769450b97a9fcb2b41c53d4b2ab50e5055a170ce7`.